|TYPE||TIPPLASTY||ALAR REDUCTION||NOSE IMPLANT||HUMP REDUCTION|

 |AVG.
 RECOVERY||1 MONTH||1 TO 2 WEEKS||1 TO 2 WEEKS||1 TO 2 WEEKS|

 Rhinoplasty is a nose job procedure to enhance the shape of the nose so that it harmoniously balances with the facial features.
 In some cases, this procedure also improves function and breathing.

-Well executed rhinoplasties are aesthetically pleasing and give improvement in one’s appearance.
-The surgeon performs highly refined work involving the sculpting of cartilage, skin and bone to expertly achieve the patients desired look.
+Well executed rhinoplasties are aesthetically pleasing and give an improvement in one’s appearance.
+The surgeon performs highly refined work involving the sculpting of cartilage, skin and bone to expertly achieve the patient's desired look.

 The technique used depends largely on your desired results.
 In general, nose cosmetic surgery is performed to address the following concerns:

 Rhinoplasty is surgery of the nose.
 A closed technique keeps all incisions inside the nostril, with no external scars.
 This technique is suitable for patients who desire augmentation or reduction of the nose bridge, with minimal change to the length of the nose and the appearance of the nasal tip.

 The advantage of closed rhinoplasty is much more rapid recovery and the absence of any visible scars.

 Open rhinoplasty is performed when the patient requires significant nasal tip surgery, the rhinoplasty is a revision procedure or if it is performed for functional reasons (for example, to alleviate nasal obstruction) This involves a small 5mm scar across the columella, with the other incisions hidden within the nostril.

 The choice between an autologous or a hybrid technique is dependent on the requirements of each individual patient.